ahrebel/primatevision2.0/README.md

 MAKO is intended for **controlled research environments**.
 It does not include sandboxing, authentication, or user access control features.
 Avoid using MAKO in unsecured networks or public-facing systems.

-- No external telemetry or analytics are used.
 - Input videos and results are processed/stored locally.
-- Users are responsible for complying with ethical and data handling policies at their institutions.
+- Users are responsible for complying with their institutions' ethical and data handling policies.

 ---

 ## Contributing

 Contributions are welcome via issues and pull requests.
-Feedback from behavioral neuroscience, computer vision, and animal research communities is especially valued.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) guide for suggestions.

 ---